JujuAdams/Vinyl/docs/5.0/Configuration.md

 *Default value: `null`*

 The effect chain to use when playing this asset.
 This property overrides the `effect chain` property for any label this asset is assigned to.

-### `copyTo`

-*Default value: `[]`*

-Copies the configuration for this asset to another asset, or to an array of assets.
-This is useful to share basic configuration across multiple assets without requiring a whole label for it.

-!> Trying to copy configuration to an asset that has already got configuration data will lead to unexpected behaviour.

 &nbsp;